 If we strip away all the jargon and industry buzzwords, we can say that these two teams are responsible for copy, art, and code.
 Marketing professionals leverage their skills to design copy and art.
 Product teams create product experiences through the language of code.
 In the end, they’re both “talking” to the same person in two different ways.
 When a prospect fills out a form or a user abandons a cart, those behaviors are the customer talking back.
 Those digital conversations can be connected so that both teams walk away with new insights about the same customer.

-The unifying principle for both of these teams is, of course, the customer.
-Aligning your company’s marketing and product teams around a common vision is a worthwhile investment that can’t be numerically quantified.
+The unifying principle for both of these teams is, of course, the customer. is a worthwhile investment that can’t be numerically quantified.

 Whether you’re a scrappy startup or a tenured corporation, every business consists of people, processes, and technology.
 When those pillars come together for the sole purpose of delivering value, your business becomes customer-centric.